 Someone was coming.
 Janet tensed up and strained her eyes against the darkness.
 Ethan started to speak and she angrily motioned for him to be silent.
 Dread bloomed in her as the sound of rustling vegetation became more pronounced.
 She grasped the talisman to reassure herself and prepared to mount a psychic defense.
 All at once a lone figure emerged from the tall bushes across from them.
 Janet braced herself.
 Ethan quickly pulled out his revolver and removed the safety.
 Janet heard her name whispered and gasped.
 She leapt to her feet, overjoyed to see her sister.
 The two of them embraced.

 “I didn’t think you’d find us so quickly.”

 “You can thank Palin for that.
-After you went missing, we reviewed the security camera recordings and saw you being attacked and thrown into a white car.
+After you went missing, we reviewed the security camera recordings and saw you being attacked and thrown into a gray car.
 We even got a decent shot of the plates.
 They notified Palin and he kept an eye out for the car.
 Here, I put all of your stuff in this backpack.
 They gave us some supplies too.
 Excuse me sis.”

 Andrea strode over to where Ethan stood and knocked him onto his back with an uppercut.
 Ethan winced and rubbed his jaw.
 The sisters gleefully high-fived one another.

 “That was a warning.
 If you ever hurt my sister again, I’m gonna kick your ass!”